 The paper is very readable, with a good introduction describing the background, and info from other animals.
 The discussion gives a good balanced analysis of how one should interpret the significance of the test.
 The experimental set-up is also described clearly.
 All-in-all, a nice paper to browse.
 The "author summary" is a great place to start -- and maybe is enough if you don't want details.

 A short news story: Mirror test shows magpies aren't so bird-brained.
-(8/19/08.)
+(New Scientist, August 19, 2008.)
 It includes a video, and links to some of the mirror work with other animals.

 Those of you who have had some chemistry may know about mirror-image molecules.
 It is common to make some comment about other mirror phenomena, for fun.
 Here is one of my favorites in this context.
 (It is fully identified on the image file, which includes figure legend.)
 Another mirror image phenomenon [link opens in new window].

-Added September 19, 2012.
 The book Marzluff & Angell, Gifts of the Crow -- How perception, emotion, and thought allow smart birds to behave like humans (2012), is a delightful introduction to the corvids, the group of intelligent birds that includes the magpies.
-For more about the book, see my page Books: Suggestions for general reading, for Marzluff & Angell, Gifts of the Crow.
+For more about the book, see my page Books: Suggestions for general science reading, for Marzluff & Angell, Gifts of the Crow.

 October 8, 2008